Lale11Ortiz/eCommerce-QA-Tests/README_En.md

 # 🧪 eCommerce-QA-Tests
 **Functional Testing – Manual & Automation**
 Created as part of my transition towards a QA Automation career.
-Built with curiosity, consistency, and my co-pilot COSMO 💻🚀
+Built with curiosity and consistency. 💻🚀

 ---